-F. RIVES & CO., wholesale and retail Drug-. gists, have and will keep on hand a full supply of all such articles as are usually found-in a First Class Drug House.
-They will conducs the business on a large and liberal scale, having ample experience, force and facilities for doing so, and hope by their promptness, energy and untiring efforts to please, to secure the liberal patronage of their friends and the public generally.
+F. RIVES & CO., wholesale and retail Drug-• gists, have and will keep on hand a full supply of all such articles as are usually found in a First Class Drug ony, or other crime against the laws of such State, who shall flee from justice, and be found in another House.
+They will conduce the business on a large and State, shall, on demand of the executive autority of the liberal scale, having ample experience, force and facilities State from which he fled, be delivered up to be refor doing so, and hope by their promptness, energy and untiring efforts to please, to secure the liberal patronage of moved to the State having jurisdiction of the crime. their friends and the public generally.
+3. No slave or other person held to service or labor

 The Prescription Department will be under the immediate supervision of one of the firm, both day and night.
 Orders will be attended to with neatness and disspatch.